sureshvenkatesan/nexus_asset_file_creator/Nexus_multi_repos_DeltaSync_from_date/readme.md

 ### Disclaimer
-Your use of this code is governed by the following license:JFrog hereby grants you a non- exclusive, non-transferable, non-distributable right to use this code solely in connection with your use of a JFrog product or service.
+Your use of this code is governed by the following license:

+JFrog hereby grants you a non-exclusive, non-transferable, non-distributable right to use this code solely in connection with your use of a JFrog product or service.
 This code is provided 'as-is' and without any warranties or conditions, either express or implied including, without limitation, any warranties or conditions of title, non-infringement, merchantability or fitness for a particular cause.
 Nothing herein shall